maknahar/jira-classic-to-next-gen/README.md

 # Jira classic to Next Gen Migration
 Jira does not support CSV import facility in next gen project.
+Moving epics and issues manually from UI is cumbursome and time consuming.
+If you are in a situation where you need to migrate projects with thousands of issues, it is physically not possible.
+Also, Card migration does not migrate essential things like estimate and epic to issue linking.

-This script allows you to migrate a classic project to next gen project.
+This script allows you to migrate a classic project to next gen project in a automatic way while preserving all the information.

 ### Dependency
 - Python > 3.7